-- "The weight to be given to a viability assessment is a matter for the decision maker, having regard to all the circumstances in the case, including whether the plan and the viability evidence underpinning it is up to date, and any change in site circumstances since the plan was brought into force.
-All viability assessments, including any undertaken at the plan-making stage, should reflect the recommended approach in national planning guidance, including standardised inputs, and should be made publicly available." - 2.8 Whether a proposal is delivering affordable housing on-site as required by national policy, or off-site having demonstrated exceptional circumstances, any deviation from providing a contribution equivalent to a policy compliant level2 of affordable housing will need to be justified by a Viability Assessment.
+- 2.8 Whether a proposal is delivering affordable housing on-site as required by national policy, or off-site having demonstrated exceptional circumstances, any deviation from providing a contribution equivalent to a policy compliant level2 of affordable housing will need to be justified by a Viability Assessment.
 This assessment will be scrutinised by the Local Planning Authority (LPA) to ensure that the assumptions within it are reasonable. - 2.9 Applicants can reasonably expect that any viability assessment information submitted, including with respect to late stage viability review mechanisms or calculating commuted sums, will be made publicly available unless the Council accepts that exceptional circumstances apply.

-Local policy
+Local Policy

-2.10 The above requirements of the NPPF are reflected in the policies contained within the Watford Local Plan (2021-2038)3.
+2.10 The above requirements of the NPPF are reflected in the policies contained within the adopted Watford Local Plan (2021-2038)3.
 Chapter 3 of the Local Plan provides additional detail on the provision of affordable housing on different types of housing scheme.

-Policy HO3.3- Affordable Housing
+Policy HO3.3 - Affordable Housing

-- 2.11 Policy HO3.3 of the Watford Local Plan states that residential developments of 10 or more homes will be supported where they provide at least 35% of the scheme as affordable housing by habitable room. - 2.12 The policy reiterates that affordable housing should be provided on-site and that off-site contributions through commuted sums will not be supported other than in exceptional circumstances where on-site delivery would not be feasible.
+- 2.11 Policy HO3.3 of the Watford Local Plan states that residential developments of 10 or more homes will be supported where they provide at least 35% of the scheme as affordable housing by habitable room. - 2.12 The policy reiterates that affordable housing should be provided onsite and that off-site contributions through commuted sums will not be supported other than in exceptional circumstances where on-site delivery would not be feasible.
 This SPD provides additional detail on the implementation of this policy.

-Policy HO3.4- Build to Rent
+Policy HO3.4 - Build to Rent

 - 2.13 This policy confirms that affordable housing on Build to Rent schemes should be provided in accordance with the requirements of Policy HO3.3.
 This means provision of at least 35% by habitable room and that it should be provided on-site other than in exceptional circumstances. - 2.14 The only difference in policy approach for Build to Rent schemes is that Discounted Market Rent will be accepted in place of other affordable rented tenures.
-These
+These Discounted Market Rent units should have a discount of at least 20% taking into account the most up to date Local Housing Market Needs Assessment or other relevant evidence.